Think Outside the Box Program

 Temporary installations are defined by an exhibition period of less than one year.
 Upon installation the artist and artwork will be announced to local and regional arts media through a Citywide press release.The artist and/or sponsoring organization is responsible for funding, installation, insurance, maintenance, timely removal of the artwork, and restoration of the site.

-Artists wishing to exhibit work should download the Temporary Installations Application (PDF) and Checklist (PDF).
+Artists wishing to exhibit work should download the Temporary Installations Application and Checklist.